Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 It may mean spending long periods away from home on mountains in the dark at four in the morning.
 Which, whilst being a fantastic adventure…it means that you probably can’t go to work that day, or take the children to school.

-But there is also the spontaneous made up on the spot photograph.
+But that doesn’t mean that you should ever miss out on capturing unique and captivating compositions, because there is also the spontaneous made up on the spot photograph.

-These photos may not be taken on your trip of a lifetime, but they can be beautiful and compelling if the composition is right.
+These photos might not be taken in utterly spectacular surroundings, but they can be beautiful and compelling – if the composition is right.

 Photographic inspiration can strike at any time.
 That is partly to do with visualization, a topic that I deal with here.

 From a compositional point of view, you have to work out what it is you can see.
-After all, you have a near 180 degree field of vision along the horizontal, so what is it exactly that is catching your eye.
+After all, you have a near 180 degree field of vision along the horizontal, so you have to stop and ask yourself…what is it exactly that is catching your eye.

 Part of composing an image is deciding what ‘field of view’ is wide enough or narrow enough to only include the elements that make up your composition, which, prior to pressing the shutter will exist only in your minds eye.

-You achieve that by controlling the field of view, using prime lenses of differing focal lengths or a zoom lens, or walking backwards or forwards.
+You achieve that by controlling the field of view, using lenses of differing focal lengths, or walking backwards or forwards, or getting higher or lower.

 For me, what I do is decide what the subject is, make that my main element, then position everything else in the frame aesthetically.